php-censor/docker-php-censor/web/README.md

 ## How to use

-Sample run command (all needed containers like beanstald, worker and database are in a network):
+Sample run command (all needed containers like Beanstald, worker and database are in a network):

 ```
 docker network create phpcensor
 docker run -d -p 8080:80 --net=phpcensor -e DB_HOST=db -e DB_USER=phpcensor -e DB_PASS=changeme -e DB_NAME=phpcensor -e SITE_URL=http://phpcensor.local -e BEANSTALK_HOST=beanstalk -e BEANSTALK_QUEUE_NAME=phpcensor ket4yii/php-censor:web
 ```

-Remeber, this container is web-part and includes only FPM and nginx, you should run database, beanstalkd and [workers](https://github.com/ket4yii/docker-php-censor/tree/master/worker) to build your projects.
+Remember, this container is web-part and includes only FPM and Nginx, you should run database, Beanstalkd and [workers](https://github.com/ket4yii/docker-php-censor/tree/master/worker) to build your projects.

 ### Configuration

 There are two ways how to configure phpcensor:

 * Pass environment variables in container.
-* Move your config.yml by docker volume in /var/www/html/app/config.yml.
+* Move your `config.yml` by docker volume in `/var/www/html/app/config.yml`.

 By environment variables you can configure these values: